Gold+ Patron members can connect with me directly through email!

 A little insight on my process…

-Here’s an example of an email chain I might have with you (my responses to this person are in blue).
+Here’s an example of an email chain I might have with you (my responses to this person are in green).

 I hope you’re doing well.
 Thank you so much!